Family Behavioral Health Services, LLC

 Linda L. Elwood, MA, LPCC

 The Licensed Staff of Family Behavioral Health Services has extensive experience and training in providing professional mental health services in chemical dependency, mood disorders and family counseling for children, adolescents and adults.
-Lillian and Nada Administrative Assistants
+Lillian and Nada Administrative Assistants/Billing

 Jennifer Morris email@example.com 440-460-0140 ext.
 22